awsdocs/aws-support-user-guide/doc_source/accessing-support.md

 # Access AWS Support<a name="accessing-support"></a>

-You can access the Support Center by using the follow options:
+You can access the Support Center by using the following options:
 + Use the email address and password associated with your AWS account\.
 + \(Recommended\) Use AWS Identity and Access Management \(IAM\)\.